Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Introduction

+\textbf{Erasure Coded Matrix-vector Multiplication.} From a coding-theoretic perspective, task replication is a special case of more general \emph{erasure codes} that overcome loss or erasure of data and recover the message from a subset of the transmitted bits.
+Erasure codes were first employed to overcome stragglers in the context of fast content download from distributed storage \cite{huang2012codes, joshi2012coding, joshi2014delay}.
+A file that is divided into $k$ chunks and encoded using a $(p,k)$ maximum-distance-separable (MDS) code (for example a Reed-Solomon code), can be recovered by downloading any $k$ out of $p$ encoded chunks.
+Queueing models to analyze the latency of coded content download jobs were proposed and analyzed in \cite{joshi2014delay, joshi2015queues, shah2016when, shah2017mds, joshi2017efficient}.

+Unlike distributed storage, erasure coding of computing jobs is not straightforward.
+A job with $n$ parallel tasks needs to be designed such that the execution of any $k$ out of $n$ tasks is sufficient to complete the job.
+However, this is possible for linear computations such as matrix-vector multiplication.
 The usage of codes to provide error-resilience in computation has its origins in works on algorithmic fault tolerance \cite{huang1984algorithm}.
 Recent works such as \cite{lee2017speeding,li2016unified,dutta2016short} have employed Maximum Distance Separable (MDS) codes to speed up the computation of matrix vector products in a distributed setting.
-To illustrate the key idea of MDS coding, consider the example of multiplying a matrix $\mat$ with vector $\vect$ using $3$ worker nodes and a $(3,2)$ MDS code.
-Suppose we split $\mat$ along rows into two matrices $\mat_1$ and $\mat_2$ such that $\mat = [\mat_1^T \,\,\, \mat_2^T]^T$.
+For example, suppose that we want to multiply a matrix $\mat$ with vector $\vect$ using $3$ worker nodes and a $(3,2)$ MDS code.
+Then we split $\mat$ along rows into two matrices $\mat_1$ and $\mat_2$ such that $\mat = [\mat_1^T \,\,\, \mat_2^T]^T$.
 The worker nodes store matrices $\mat_1$, $\mat_2$ and $\mat_1 + \mat_2$ respectively, and each node multiplies its matrix with $\vect$.
 Results from any two worker nodes are sufficient to obtain $\mat \vect$, and thus the system is tolerant to $1$ straggling node.
-These codes reduce the overall latency, but they discard the partial work done by straggling nodes, possibly resulting in a large amount of redundant computation.